JiaxiLi1995/Equity_Cost_of_Capital/ECC.md

     ## Multiple R-squared:  0.2053, Adjusted R-squared:  0.2051
     ## F-statistic:  1265 on 1 and 4898 DF,  p-value: < 2.2e-16

+However, Seasonal, Noise, and Resid variances are really highly correlated, the linear regression encounter a multicollinearity problem.
+Since we have both Seasonal and Noise causing bias in cross-sectional regression in our theoretical explanation, we combine the Seasonal and Noise as Bias.

     ##           var_Bias var_Resid
     ## var_Bias  1.000000  0.802556
     ## var_Resid 0.802556  1.000000